jessepav/lacygoill-wiki-backup/terminal/tmux.md

 terminfo extensions `Cs` / `Cr` (color)  and `Ss` / `Se` (shape), without having to escape the sequence (via `\ePtmux;...`).

-For more info, see `man tmux`, section: TERMINFO EXTENSIONS
+For more info, see `$ man tmux /TERMINFO EXTENSIONS`.

 # Can you add ad-hoc capabilities to the outer terminal using 'terminal-overrides'?